 EdD or PhD?
 This is one of the first decisions aspiring education leaders face when exploring options for advanced degrees.
 The need for leaders in the field has never been greater.
 Integrating new educational methods and technology, addressing diversity and other social issues, managing growing requirements for remote learning—these are just a few of the issues currently challenging educators.
 Taking a step toward earning an EdD or a PhD requires that prospective students first explore the differences between them to determine which track best serves their interests and aspirations.

-Both degrees prepare graduates for rewarding careers and leadership roles in the education field, but vary in the specific types of positions and knowledge that degree holders can attain.
+Both degrees prepare graduates for rewarding careers and leadership roles in the education field, but they vary significantly in terms of study focus and typical career paths.
 Future education leaders should understand the differences between an EdD and a PhD before they choose to pursue one of these valuable degrees.

 What Is a Doctor of Education (EdD) Degree?

-Curriculums for EdD programs can differ from PhD programs in that EdD programs incorporate heavy coursework in education policy, research methods, current social and political issues impacting students and teachers, developing teams and procedures, collaborating with internal and external partners, and managing and planning budgets.
-EdD students are not only provided with a firm understanding of how the modern education system operates, but also given extensive tools to create strategies and implement solutions to help schools and educational organizations succeed.
-Someone who has an EdD degree would still have the opportunity to teach or serve as an educator, but the degree program is more focused on helping graduates become leaders of educational organizations.
-EdD programs may also be focused on a specialized area of education, such as organizational leadership.
+EdD programs provide a solid foundation in modern education system operations, as well as extensive tools to create strategies and implement solutions to help schools and educational organizations succeed.
+Someone who has an EdD can teach or serve as an educator, but the degree program is more focused on helping graduates become leaders of educational organizations.

 What Is a Doctor of Philosophy (PhD) Degree?